 - Note: The Firearms Registry may seek further information from you if there are concerns about your fitness to hold a firearms licence.
 This could include a medical assessment from your treating medical professional, if applicable.

 - have successfully completed a firearms training and safety course applicable to the type of firearm licence you're applying for

 - be able to provide evidence to justify your genuine reason for possessing or using a firearm.

 - a MyServiceNSW Account linked to the NSW Police Force

-- a copy of your firearms safety awareness certificate or pistol safe handling certificate
+- a copy of your firearms training and safety course certificate or pistol safe handling certificate

-- details of the address(s) where you'll safely store your firearms
+- documented details of the address(s) where you'll safely store your firearms (if applicable)

 - documentation to support each genuine reason/category

-- a current credit card for your payment (if applicable).
+- a current credit card (Visa or Mastercard) for your payment, or

 In addition, depending on your genuine reason(s):